rbiddulph/pixel-assignment/README.md

 The Compose UI has different states based on availability of data.

-TODO
 Users can tap a button to follow/unfollow a user in the UI - this changes the local storage state for that user.

 Profile images are downloaded from remote server and cached

 Tests
 -----